neilhewitt/Zem80/src/Zem80_Core_Tests/InstructionTests/readme.md

 The Zexall test set tests most of the Z80 instructions, but not all.
 Those not tested by Zexall are tested separately (see Microcode tests above).
 It also tests undocumented instructions (though not undocumented overloads) and the undocumented X & Y flags.

 I created a framework called ZexNext to run state-based tests directly from C# and hooked this into Zem80.
-ZexNext sets up each instruction by setting the processor state
-(as well as the contents of a memory buffer) before executing an instruction, then collecting the state after execution and comparing it to the known-good expected state.
+ZexNext sets up each instruction run separately (rather than letting the state change over time like Zexall) by setting the full processor state (as well as the contents of a memory buffer) from its test data set before executing the instruction, then collecting the state after execution and comparing it to the known-good expected state for a pass/fail per instruction.

 I then extracted the complete state space from the Zexall tests using a known-good emulator (SpectNetIDE - https://github.com/Dotneteer/spectnetide) so that it would be correct to the Z80 hardware, and turned this into the input for ZexNext.